2025ca93033-pixel/nsp-4-s2-s25app/README.md

 - Node.js 18+ & npm
-- A free [Hugging Face account](https://huggingface.co/settings/tokens) (for API token) We have to add token while running in local, as we can't keep token in github
+- A free [Hugging Face account](https://huggingface.co/settings/tokens) (for API token) We have to add token while running in local, as we can't keep token in github -- VS Code or Intellij software is needed

 ---